Gainesville school board lays out policy for security guards to carry guns

 Otherwise, weapons "shall be maintained in a secured lock safe or similar lock box that cannot be easily accessed by students," the policy says.

-There is a one-month waiting period before the police can be adopted.
+There is a one-month waiting period before the policy can be adopted.